chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

-# AI & Machine Learning — The No-Jargon Guide
+# Intro to AI & Machine Learning

 > **"AI is not about building a brain.
 It's about building a machine that can recognize patterns in data better and faster than any human ever could."**